-Note: Prosthetic devices are different from DME - see Durable Medical Equipment (DME) in this section.
+Note: Prosthetic devices are different from DME - see Durable Medical Equipment (DME).

 For Non-Network Benefits you must obtain prior authorization from the Claims Administrator before obtaining a prosthetic device that exceeds \$1,000 in cost (either retail purchase cost or cumulative retail rental cost of a single item).
-If prior authorization is not obtained as required, Benefits will be reduced to 50% of Eligible Expenses.
+If prior authorization is not obtained as required, Benefits will be subject to a \$300 reduction and Benefits will be reduced to 50% of Eligible Expenses.